kylehill/lesson-plans/JS Functional Programming.md

 Filtering is useful for, well, **filtering** the members of an array into a specific subset.

-Like map, filter iterator functions have the parameter signature of `(value, index)`.
+Like map, filter iterator functions have the parameter signature of `function(value, index)`.

 ```js
 var odds = function(value, index) {